amazonlinux/amazon-linux-2023/README.md

 Our supported architectures include *x86_64* and *aarch64* (written as arm64 in some contexts).
 Amazon Linux 2023 does not ship any i686 packages for runtime compatibility with 32bit x86 code.

 Note: Amazon Linux 2023 *does not* support A1 instances.
 Only instances based on Graviton2 and later generation processors are supported.

-## Upcoming changes
-The first Release Candidate of AL2023 is now available for testing.
-Now is the ideal time to validate your services and solutions on AL2023.
-We are actively seeking your feedback about what to add to and modify in Amazon Linux 2023.
-We also have a clear [roadmap](https://github.com/amazonlinux/amazon-linux-2023/projects/1) moving forward.
-If you would like to request a feature, let us know by submitting a [request](https://github.com/amazonlinux/amazon-linux-2023/issues/new/choose).